Djerba: Demands to become a "Tunisian Governorate"

 The island of Djerba is administratively affiliated with the governorate of Medenine, but some people on the island have been demanding since the January 2011 revolution for secession from the governorate of Medenine and for Djerba to become the twenty-fifth Tunisian governorate, which did not resonate with Tunisian officials.

+In 2000, the film The Season of Men, directed by Moufida Tlatli and depicting women's lives on Djerba, achieved critical success.

 Jewish history

-According to their oral history, the Jewish minority has dwelled on the island continuously for more than 2,500 years, following the destruction of the Temple of Jerusalem.
+According to their oral history, the Jewish minority has lived on the island continuously for more than 2,500 years, following the destruction of the Temple of Jerusalem.
 The first physical evidence that historians know of comes from the 11th century, and was found in Cairo Geniza.
 The descendants of this community still live in Houmt Souk.

-This community is unique in the Jewish diaspora for its unusually high percentage of kohanim, direct patrilineal descendants of Aaron, the first high priest from Mosaic times.
+This community is unique in the Jewish diaspora for its unusually high percentage of kohanim, direct patrilineal descendants of Aaron, the first high priest from Mosaic times, a claim which has been valildated by genetic tests for Cohen modal haplotype.
 Local tradition holds that when Nebuchadnezzar II levelled Solomon's temple and laid waste to Judah and the city of Jerusalem in the year 586 BC, the Kohenim who settled in Djerba were among the refugees who were able to avoid slavery.

-A key point in this oral history has been backed up by genetic tests for Cohen modal haplotype showing that the vast majority of male Jews on Djerba claiming the family status of Cohen had a common ancient male ancestor which matches that of nearly all of both historically European and Middle Eastern Jewish males with a family history of patrilineal membership in the Jewish priestly caste.
-Thus, the island has been known by many Jews as the island of the Kohenim.
-According to the legend, during the destruction of the temple, the Kohenim, who were serving the temple at the time of destruction escaped from Jerusalem and found themselves on the island of Djerba.
 The legend claims the Kohenim carried the door and some stones from the Temple in Jerusalem which they then incorporated into the "marvelous synagogue", also known as Ghriba, which still stands in Djerba.

-The Jewish community differs from others in Djerba in their dress, personal names and accents.
-The Jewish rabbinate of Djerba have established an eruv, which establishes the communal area in the city in which Jews can freely carry objects between their homes and community buildings on Shabbat.
 Some traditions that are distinctive of the Jewish Djerba community is the kiddush prayer said on the eve of Passover and a few prophetic passages on certain Shabbats of the year.
+One of the community's synagogues, the El Ghriba synagogue, has been in continuous use for over 2,000 years.